Ports

 Click Save.

-Disconnect the security group from the port
+Detach a security group from a port

 Private subnet, global router subnet